tideflow-io/tideflow-docs/docs/services-agent.md

 title: Agent
 ---

-The Agent service allows you to run commands in your computers as part of your workflows.
-This is possible via an additional tool called: Tideflow's agent tool.
+Tideflow's Agent allows you to run commands in you computer as part of your workflows.

-This all means that, even if you have Tideflow installed in a cloud server, you can run commands as part of your flow steps in your office or home computers.
+This means that even if you are running Tideflow in a cloud server, you can run commands as part of your workflow steps in your office or home computers.

 ### Getting started

 Please refer to [@tideflowio/tideflow-agent](https://www.npmjs.com/package/@tideflowio/tideflow-agent) in order to get started with Tideflow's agent and its installation.

-### How to receive data from previous steps connected to my Agent
+### Passing data to the command

-All results from previous steps are sent to your step's command via a parameter `--tf_previous`.
-For example, if your command is
+The result from previous steps are sent to your task's command via the parameter `--tf_previous`.
+For example, let's say your task command is

 ```bash
 meow
 ```

-your local agent will execute it as:
+then the Agent will execute it as:

 ```bash
 meow --tf_previous <previous-steps-output>
 ```

-The previous step's output is an stringified representation of the following JavaScript array:
+The previous task's output is an stringified representation of the following JavaScript array:

 ```json